Complete Guide

 Strategy: Request FTA first (easier), then reasonable cause as backup.

-The IRS Internal Revenue Manual (IRM 20.1.1.3.2) lists circumstances that may establish reasonable cause:
+The IRS Internal Revenue Manual (IRM 20.1.1.3.2) lists circumstances that may establish reasonable cause.
+This section covers the most commonly recognized categories in detail.

 Death, Serious Illness, or Incapacitation